 The Alternative minimum tax (AMT) is a supplemental income tax levied to ensures wealthy taxpayers pay a minimum income tax.
 For high-income taxpayers, the tax liability is computed twice: regular income tax and income tax under the AMT rules, requiring them to pay the higher of the two amounts.
 Currently, for 2017, the AMT exemption amount is $54,300 for singles and $84,500 for couples who file jointly.
 The AMT exemption starts phasing out at $120,700 for singles and $160,900 for couples.

 New law: preserves AMT but raises the exemption amount to $70,300 for singles and $109,400 for couples.
-The income level above which the AMT exemption amount will start reducing is $500,000 for singles and $1 million for couples.
+The phaseout threshold is $500,000 for singles and $1 million for couples.
 The actual 28% AMT rate remains unchanged.

-Observation: The AMT will now affect fewer taxpayers.
+Observation: The AMT will now affect far fewer taxpayers than before.
 Created in 1969 to prevent wealthy taxpayers from avoiding federal income tax liability, the AMT expanded over time to hit middle-income taxpayers.